Battle of Latakia: Battle

-At the beginning of the 73 war, the Israeli Navy carried out a raid against the Syrian port of Latakia.
+At the beginning of the Yom Kippur War, the Israeli Navy carried out a raid against the Syrian port of Latakia.
 For this, the Israelis sent five missile boats and two landing ships with four helicopters.
-The helicopters had ESM, Chaff and Mechanical/Electronic echo enhancement equipment.
+The helicopters had ESM, chaff, and mechanical–electronic echo enhancement equipment.
 The aim of the strike force was to carry out missile and gun attacks on the Syrian port.
-The helicopters were to be used for surface surveillance, EW, gun spotting, and as decoys.
+The helicopters were to be used for surface surveillance, EW, and gun spotting and as decoys.

 The four Israeli Navy Sa'ar 3-class and one Sa'ar 4-class missile boats headed towards the Syrian port of Latakia in two parallel columns.
 In the western column were the missile boats Miznak (Blast), Ga'ash (Storm), and Hanit (Spear); the eastern column was composed of the missile boats Mivtach (Reliance) and Reshef (Spark).

-The Israeli Missile boats were detected by a patrolling Syrian torpedo boat and this detection was reported to the base.
+The Israeli missile boats were detected by a patrolling Syrian torpedo boat and this detection was reported to the base.
 But before any reinforcements could be sent, at 22:28 hours the Israelis encountered the Syrian K-123 torpedo boat which was attacked using Gabriel SSMs and sunk by 76 mm gunfire from Mivtach and Hanit.
 As they headed toward the shore, the Israeli ships engaged a 560-ton Syrian T43-class minesweeper and also sank it, this time using four Gabriel anti-ship missiles.
-At 23:30 the Israelis made contact with two Syrian Komar-class and one Osa-class missile boats.
-The Israeli force turned East South Eastwards, and the helicopters climbed high so as to start painting on the shore radar at Lakatia.
-In the meantime 3 patrolling Syrian missile boats, from off Bans, were vectored north-westwards to attack the Israeli formation of 7 radar contacts (3 of chaff and 4 helicopters) at about 2330, the Syrians launched 8-12 Styx missiles at the Israeli formation, which subsequently disappeared from the Syrian radar.
+At 23:30, the Israelis made contact with two Syrian Komar-class and one Osa-class missile boats.
+The Israeli force turned East South Eastwards, and the helicopters climbed high so as to be detected by the shore radar at Latakia.
+In the meantime, three patrolling Syrian missile boats from off Bans were vectored northwest to attack the Israeli formation of seven radar contacts (three chaff clouds and four helicopters).
+At about 2330, the Syrians launched eight to twelve Styx missiles at the Israeli formation, which subsequently disappeared from the Syrian radar.
 The Syrian missile boats fired their Styx missiles at long range, but as the missiles approached, the Israelis employed electronic countermeasures and launched chaff rockets to successfully decoy the missiles.
 When the Israeli ships closed the range, they fired five Gabriel missiles, sinking one Komar and the Osa immediately and damaging the second Komar.
-The surviving Syrian Komar tried to escape, but it ran aground in shallow water and was destroyed by 76mm cannon fire at 00:26 hours.
+The surviving Syrian Komar tried to escape, but it ran aground in shallow water and was destroyed by 76 mm cannon fire at 00:26 hours.

 During this naval clash, other Syrian missile boats launched missiles from within the port limits of Latakia (actually launched while the missile boats were moored between merchant ships in port).
 However, these missiles malfunctioned or lost guidance, and two foreign (one Greek and one Japanese) merchant vessels anchored along the piers were hit.
 Both vessels were struck in the engine rooms.

 The Syrian Navy remained bottled up in its home ports for the rest of the war.